zorael/kameloso/README.md

 # How to use

 The bot needs the services account name of the administrator(s) of the bot, and/or one or more home channels to operate in.
-It cannot work without having at least one of the two, so you need to create and edit a configuration file before starting.
+It cannot work without having at least one of the two, so you need to generate and edit a configuration file before starting.

 ```bash
 $ ./kameloso --writeconfig